gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 }
 ```

-This should allow you to run `import` on the module and work around those Terraform bugs.
+This should allow you to run `import` on the module and work around those OpenTofu/Terraform bugs.
 When you're done running
 `import`, remember to delete your overridden code!
 E.g., Delete the `.terraform` or `.terragrunt-cache` folders.

 ### render-json